nagasudhirpulla/taming_python/blog/skills/matplotlib_center_axes.md

 <hr/>

 Sometimes we may require to have the main axis lines to be in the center of the subplot.
 We will control the positioning of `spines` to achieve this.
-The spines of an axes handle can be accessed by `ax.spines`

 ```python
 import matplotlib.pyplot as plt